yuhaoyann/businesscard-api/README.md

 PGDATABASE=businesscard
 PGPASSWORD=businesscard
 PGPORT=5432
+JWT_SECRET=[enter your JSON Web Token key]
 ```

 ## Seeding

-Run a the development server with `npm start` in the Host environment.
-We are only using vagrant for `psql` this week.
+Run the development server with `npm start` in the Host environment.

 Both of these achieve the same result.